adrianklimek/sass-utils-collection/scripts/docs/configuration.md

 *From version 1.0.0 grid module has to be imported manually* `lib/layout/flexbox-grid`

-Grid's breakpoint names has to correspond to names from the media configuration.
+Grid's breakpoint names has to correspond to the media breakpoints.

 The `$grid-columns` map has to have a `default` property.